mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.es.md

 ---
-title: "URLs Lead The Way"
+title: "Las URL Marcan El Camino"
 slug: "url-marcan-camino"
 description: >-
     How does a Django site know